Afghan proverbs: Commonalities

-Analysis of Afghan proverbs
+Analysis of proverbs

 For most Afghan languages, the first challenge is to collect proverbs before analysis can be done.
 For Pashto, which has the oldest and largest collections of proverbs, there have been two dissertations that analyzed the links between their proverbs and culture.
 (Though both projects were done with Pashto speakers on the Pakistani side of the border, the findings are expected to apply on the Afghan side of the borders, as well.)
 The first was about '"Pashtunwali", "the way of the Pashtuns", ... a code of honor embracing the customary law, morality, ethos, and notion of the ancestral heritage associated with "being Pashtun".
 The second dissertation 'argues that Pashtun proverbs encode and promote a patriarchal view and sexist ideology.'
 Gender identities and roles as expressed in Pashto proverbs are also described in an article-length presentation.
 Additionally, there is an article about the status of women as seen through Pakhtun proverbs.
 Pashto proverbs have also been studied to show attitudes related to marriage.
 Two Pashto speakers from Pakistan have studied gender and Pashoto proverbs.

 Kohistani has written a thesis to show how understanding Afghan Dari proverbs will help Europeans understand Afghan culture.

 The use of proverbs and other artistic language in talking about war and instability in Afghanistan is the subject of a study by Margaret Mills.